aesc-silicon/elements-sdk/README.rst

 Test
 ----

-Applications can be simulated on a kit to verify the hard- and software of a peripherals works as expected by checking against predefined test cases.
+Applications can be simulated on a kit to verify the hard- and software of peripherals works as expected by checking against predefined test cases.

 .. code-block:: text